Yes, You Can Skip Moisturizer and Use Sunscreen

 Is mineral sunscreen or chemical sunscreen better?

+Mineral sunscreen is not better than chemical, or vice versa.
 Skin care is personal, and so is sunscreen application.
-I prefer mineral sunscreen for protection from sun’s uv rays and sun damage.
+Many people prefer mineral sunscreen for protection from the sun’s UV rays and sun damage without concern for manufacturing errors which have caused the presence of benzene in sunscreens previously.